inet-framework/inet-tutorials/configurator/doc/step6.md

 Finally, the shortest path algorithm is used to determine the routes based on the assigned weights.

 The available metrics are the following:
-- <strong>hopCount</strong>: routes are optimized for hop count.
+- **hopCount**: routes are optimized for hop count.
 All edges have a cost of 1.
 This is the default metric.
-- <strong>dataRate</strong>: routes prefer connections with higher bandwidth.
+- **dataRate**: routes prefer connections with higher bandwidth.
 Edge costs are inversely proportional to the data rate of the connection.
-- <strong>delay</strong>: routes are optimized for lower delay.
+- **delay**: routes are optimized for lower delay.
 Edge costs are proportional to the delay of the connection.
-- <strong>errorRate</strong>: routes are optimized for smaller error rate.
+- **errorRate**: routes are optimized for smaller error rate.
 Edge costs are proportional to the error rate of the connection.
 This is mostly useful for wireless networks because the error rate of wired connections is usually negligible.

 ### Configuration